louishenrifranc/spearmint-for-neural-network/README.md

   "dropout": 0.2,
   "batch_norm": "True"
 }
-#### TODO add the possibility to choose a default depth if 1,2,3 hasn't be done.
 ```

-5).
-Run the model with spearmint.
+## Run spearmint over the model with spearmint.
 You only need to pass it _config.pb_
 #### TODO add parser for input_size, number of epochs, and batch size.